Goal-Oriented Semantic Communication for ISAC-Enabled Robotic Obstacle Avoidance: Introduction

-Motivated by the above, the main contributions of this work are summarized as follows: \begin{itemize} \item We consider an ISAC-enabled BS for the UAV obstacle avoidance task, in which the BS transmits sensing signals to detect the UAV's position, and transmits C\&C signals to control the movements of UAV to fly towards the destination while avoiding dynamic obstacles.
-Our goals are twofold: to enable the UAV to complete the task as quickly as possible, and to minimize the communication sizes of transmitted sensing and C\&C signals. \item We propose a GOSC framework for ISAC-enabled robotic obstacle avoidance, aiming to achieve effective sensing and C\&C signal transmission.
-Our GOSC framework consists of a closed loop for sensing--C\&C generation--sensing and C\&C transmission to enable the BS to transmit sensing and C\&C signals efficiently and effectively: \begin{enumerate} \item For sensing, we apply a Kalman filter (KF) to continuously predict the UAV's position based on the most recently transmitted C\&C signals, which enables the BS to acquire a reference position of the UAV without the needs to transmit sensing signals.
+Motivated by the above, the main contributions of this work are summarized as follows: \begin{itemize} \item We investigate an ISAC-enabled BS for UAV obstacle avoidance task from a GOSC perspective.
+Different from JSCC-based end-to-end semantic communication frameworks, our work adopts GOSC that operates at the both semantic and effectiveness levels, addressing \emph{when} and \emph{what} semantic representations should be transmitted to optimize task performance.
+The objective is to enable the UAV to safely and quickly reach its destination while minimizing the total number of transmitted sensing and C\&C signals.
+To the best of our knowledge, this is the first work to investigate efficient integrated sensing and C\&C signaling codesign in ISAC systems from a GOSC perspective. \item We propose a unified GOSC framework to achieve the objective, which jointly integrates state estimation, C\&C signal generation, and transmission scheduling under a VoI-driven semantic decision structure.
+Specifically, the framework forms a closed loop of sensing--C\&C generation--adaptive transmission, enabling efficient and task-oriented signaling: \begin{enumerate} \item For sensing, we apply a Kalman filter (KF) to continuously predict the UAV's position based on the most recently transmitted C\&C signals, which enables the BS to acquire a reference position of the UAV without the needs to transmit sensing signals.
 When a sensing signal is transmitted, it can also fuse sensing and prediction results to provide a more accurate position estimation of the UAV. \item Based on the UAV position provided by the KF, we propose a Mahalanobis distance-based dynamic window approach (MD-DWA) to generate precise C\&C signals under estimation uncertainty.
-In particular, we derive the mathematical expression of the minimum Mahalanobis distance to avoid collision. \item We design an effectiveness-aware deep Q-network (E-DQN) to determine whether to transmit sensing and C\&C signals based on their VoI.
-The VoI of sensing signals is quantified by the reduction of uncertainty entropy of UAV's position estimation, while the VoI of C\&C signals is measured by the improvement in UAV navigation. \end{enumerate} \item Extensive simulations validate the effectiveness of our proposed GOSC framework.
+In particular, we derive a tractable mathematical expression for the minimum Mahalanobis distance under a fixed safety constraint, enabling simultaneous consideration of probabilistic uncertainty and deterministic collision avoidance. \item We design an effectiveness-aware deep Q-network (E-DQN) to determine whether to transmit sensing and C\&C signals based on their VoI.
+Unlike conventional metrics such as data size or channel conditions, the VoI is quantified by task relevance--via uncertainty reduction for sensing signal and navigation improvement for C\&C signal--to enable E-DQN to learn transmission policies based on semantic importance. \end{enumerate} \item Extensive simulations validate the effectiveness of our proposed GOSC framework.
 Compared to the traditional ISAC transmission framework that transmits sensing and C\&C signals at every time slot, GOSC achieves the same 100\% task success rate while reducing the number of transmitted sensing and C\&C signals by 92.4\% and the required transmission time slots by 85.5\%. \end{itemize}

 The rest of this paper is organized as follows. \sectionref{model} presents the system model and problem formulation; \sectionref{trad} introduces a traditional ISAC signal transmission framework; \sectionref{proposed} describes our proposed GOSC framework; \sectionref{simulation} presents simulation results and analysis; and \sectionref{conclusion} concludes the paper.